LiuYuancheng/Braccio_plus_robot_arm_control/SmartRobot.md

 #### Design of Robot Eyes module

-The robot eyes module contents two main parts (The camera detection module and the UDP host ) :
+The robot eye module contents two main parts ( The camera detection module and the UDP host ) :

-- **Camera detection module** : This module will capture the video from the camera, then detect the object in the video based on the user's detection configuration, this module will provide a UI to show the detection result.
+- **Camera detection module** : This module will capture the video from the camera, then detect the object in the video based on the user's detection configuration.
+This module will also provide a UI to show the detection result.
-- **UDP service host** : A UDP server will be start in a parallel sub thread to serve the detection parameters change request from other module and send the current detection result to the connected module.
+- **UDP service host** : A UDP server will be start in a parallel sub-thread to handle the detection parameters change request from other module and send the current detection result to the connected module.

 The Detailed Robot Eye work flow is shown below :